lars-frogner/makemake.py/README.md

 **Important:** With any automatically generated makefile there is always a chance that some dependencies have been handled incorrectly.
 This can result in sources not getting recompiled when they should, leading to unexpected behaviour when the program is run.
 It is therefore important that you always verify the list of dependencies printed by makemake.py when it generates a new makefile.

 ## Requirements
 To run the script you only need to have Python 2.7 installed.
-However, to use the makefiles you of course need to have GNU Make as well.
-On Linux and OS X it should be included by default.
+To use the makefiles you need to have GNU Make as well.
+On Linux and OS X it should be installed by default.
 On Windows you can get it through [GnuWin32](http://gnuwin32.sourceforge.net/packages/make.htm).
 It is also included in [MinGW](http://www.mingw.org/) (in that case the program to run is called `mingw32-make` rather than just `make`).

 ## Installation
 #### Linux/OS X